Return

 The local wind speed depends on the location, height above ground level, terrain shape, and ground obstructions in its path.
 While the first two elements are easy to consider, roughness (type of obstacle) and orography (terrain shape) are much more challenging.

-The roughness effect is easily modeled, but depends on a parameter z0 (roughness length) that is difficult to define accurately: the user must compare aerial photographs of the site to a tabulated roughness scale based on five classes.
+The roughness effect is easily modeled, but depends on a parameter z0 (Roughness length), which is very challenging to define precisely: the user must compare aerial photographs of the site with a roughness scale table categorized into five terrain types.
 It’s a delicate step, open to interpretation.

-As for the orography, the formulas proposed by the Eurocode are quite difficult to implement, especially since the shape of the terrain is rarely known with precision!
+As for orography, the formulas proposed by the Eurocode are quite difficult to implement, especially since the shape of the ground is rarely known with precision!
 One would need to obtain elevation maps and calculate local slopes around the site to estimate the orography factor co.

-Meteodyn offers an online application at https://ec1.meteodyn.com that answers all these questions.
+Meteodyn offers online application https://ec1.meteodyn.com which answers all these questions.

 All you have to do is enter the location and height of the building, and the application takes care of the rest!